 The Accenture Technology Labs Hadoop Deployment Comparison study recently stated something that we at Qubole have known for a long time, that an investment in Hadoop-as-a-Service has many advantages over implementing a bare-metal Hadoop cluster.

 The study used Accenture’s Data Platform Benchmark, to assess the Total Cost of Ownership for both solutions.
 This method of analysis has thrown up a more useful conclusion than if it has been looking at more limited metrics.

 The approach was thorough and well-executed using a cluster with a client node, a primary NameNode, a secondary NameNode, a JobTracker node, and 22 worker-node servers, each of which runs a DataNode for HDFS as well as TaskTracker for MapReduce.
 With a data set of this breadth, the results would be consistent across a wide range of industries, uses, and workloads.

 The results of the study showed that: “Accenture’s study revealed that Hadoop-as-a-Service offers better price-performance ratio.”

 It also debunked the idea that Hadoop clusters run slowly in virtual environments compared to the bare-metal equivalents.
 This is something that we have known to be the case and that this report categorically found that this was true only backs up our long-held beliefs.

-“Throughout the study, we learned that the 1/0 virtualization overhead that comes with the cloud environment is a worthy investment to enable optimization opportunities relevant only the cloud.”
+“Throughout the study, we learned that the 1/0 virtualization overhead that comes with the cloud environment is a worthy investment to enable optimization opportunities relevant only to the cloud.”

 The speed and customization of a cloud-based solution also allowed for further increases in performance compared to a bare-metal equivalent.
 One of the aspects of this discussed in the paper was the customization of performance tuning.

-The nature of Hadoop as a service whereby clusters are used for individual tasks, means that they can be easily customized and tuned for specific needs.
-This gives it a considerable advantage as this improves the speed and reliability for each individual task.
+The nature of Hadoop as a service whereby clusters are used for individual tasks means that they can be easily customized and tuned for specific needs.
+This gives it a considerable advantage as this improves the speed and reliability of each individual task.